 Who from your childhood has come back to inspire your development as an adult?

 As a teen, I loved watching Mythbusters and was especially a fan of Adam Savage's craftsmanship and humor.
-About a year ago, I rediscovered him through his YouTube channel and have really been inspired by his ethos for propmaking.
+I rediscovered him through his YouTube channel and have really been inspired by him as a maker.

 What do you love most about design?